 3.4 Assumption of Obligations.
 Upon completion and in consideration of the transfer and assignment of the Canadian Assigned Capacity, Calpine shall assume all liabilities and obligations associated with the Canadian Assigned Capacity under the tariffs applicable to the Canadian Assigned Capacity which arise or accrue from and after the Commencement Date.
 Calpine shall indemnify ECC and save ECC harmless from and against all losses, costs, claims and damages (including legal fees) which ECC suffers, sustains, pays or incurs as a consequence of the failure of Calpine to pay or discharge any of such liabilities or obligations.

 3.5 Canadian Transfer Documents.
-Between the date of the Renewal Notification and the Commencement Date, each of ECC and Calpine shall execute and delivery the Canadian Transfer Documents and take all other actions required by ANG and NOVA and pursuant to the terms of the tariffs applicable to the Canadian Assigned Capacity in order to transfer and assign the Canadian Assigned Capacity from ECC to Calpine effective on the Commencement Date, such that ANG and NOVA unconditionally and permanently release ECC from all liabilities and obligations related to the Canadian Assigned Capacity.
+Between the date that the Non-Renewal Notification would need to be provided by Calpine and the Commencement Date, each of ECC and Calpine shall execute and delivery the Canadian Transfer Documents and take all other actions required by ANG and NOVA and pursuant to the terms of the tariffs applicable to the Canadian Assigned Capacity in order to transfer and assign the Canadian Assigned Capacity from ECC to Calpine effective on the Commencement Date, such that ANG and NOVA unconditionally and permanently release ECC from all liabilities and obligations related to the Canadian Assigned Capacity.

 article 8 early assignment of capacity